Table of Contents

 Villas or apartments for rents in areas such as Port de Pollenca, Soller, Inca, and around Palma.
 Prices are cheaper outside of the main tourist season

-From late September to May.
+The best time to climb in Mallorca is from late September to May.
 Summers are very hot, but it is possible to climb in shady mountain crags

 Spending days on the beautiful beaches or hiking in the mountains.
 Sightseeing in the city of Palma